Match High School Team

 After graduating from Bates College with a degree in History in 2005, Dr. Jarboe joined Teach for America and taught history for three years at the middle and high school levels in Harlem, New York, while also earning his Masters in Teaching.
 In 2011, while completing his doctoral dissertation, he joined the faculty at Roxbury Preparatory Charter School.
 After four years teaching eighth grade US History, he joined the founding faculty at Roxbury Preparatory High School where he taught AP US History and ninth grade US History.
 Dr. Jarboe is also an Assistant Professor at Berklee College of Music.
 He is passionate about teaching history as he believes that a rigorous history education has the potential to empower young people to more meaningfully engage with the present.

+Ms. Johnson is approaching her twelfth year in the field of education, and she is proud to have worked with high -achieving charter schools everywhere from Boston to Roxbury to Brooklyn.
 After completing her service year with Match High School’s Match Corps III, Ms. Johnson knew she had found her calling and shortly thereafter became the English Teaching Fellow at City on a Hill Charter Public High School in Roxbury, MA.
-Two years later, after earning her Master of Arts in Teaching English, she moved to South Brooklyn to join the founding team at Coney Island Prep Charter Public School.
+Two years later, after earning her Master of Arts in Teaching, she moved to South Brooklyn to join the founding team at Coney Island Prep Charter Public School.
 There Ms. Johnson served as everything from Founding Writing Teacher to Dean of Students to Founding High School Principal.
-Returning to Match after ten years, this time as Corps Director, has been nothing short of inspiring.
-Alexis is confident that this year’s Corps will be as moved and motivated by their service as she was over a decade ago!
+As a new mother, she returned to the classroom to teach 9th grade Literature.

 Ms. Khalil graduated from the University of RI in 2004 with a degree in biology.
 She taught chemistry for two years in the Rio Grande Valley in Texas as a member of Teach for America.
 Ms. Khalil is also a graduate of the Boston University School of Public Health, and she loves teaching and enjoys traveling, drawing, and martial arts.